 When to travel to Utrecht

-During the spring and summer months, temperatures in Utrecht can go up to the mid-twenties (Celsius) and it’s usually sunny and very pleasant.
+Spring and Summer: temperatures in Utrecht can go up to the mid-twenties (Celsius) and it’s usually sunny and very pleasant.
 You’ll want to pack light and feel free to embrace the summer dresses and floral prints (which I certainly always do).
 A jacket or raincoat is also always a good idea because there could be showers every now and then.

 With buses specifically, you can still pay in cash with the driver when you get on.